 This again is where computerized chargers pay for themselves many times over so you can see how much capacity the battery takes allowing you to adjust your flight times accordingly to stay within that 80% rule to get the most life out of your pack.

 If you don't have a computerized charger to confirm the amount of capacity, another good indicator is to measure the open circuit voltage (no load voltage) of the pack or individual cells right after a flight/drive with a digital volt meter or other similar digital voltage measuring device.
-An 80% discharged LiPo cell, will give an approximate open circuit voltage of about 3.73 to 3.75 volts.
+An 80% discharged LiPo cell, will give an approximate open circuit voltage of about 3.73 to 3.74 volts.

-I for instance use these little inexpensive LiPo battery monitors after most flights to gauge my flight times to ensure I'm not over discharging my packs much past 80%.
+I for instance use these little inexpensive AOK LiPo battery monitors after most flights to gauge my flight times to ensure I'm not over discharging my packs past 80%.
 These ones I use work with 2S to 6S LiPo packs.

 They are also very useful to quickly identify fully charged and discharged packs when you get them mixed up by mistake so you don't accidentally put a discharged pack in your machine thinking it was fully charged.

-Not sure about you, but when I go out for a full day of flying, I can easily have a couple dozen LiPo's on the go and it doesn't take much more than a simple interruption or memory lapse to get packs mixed up.
+Not sure about you, but when I go out for a full day of flying, I can easily have a dozen LiPo's on the go and it doesn't take much more than a simple interruption or memory lapse to get packs mixed up.

-You just plug the little rascal into your balance plug on your LiPo battery after the flight (or drive) and it will show the voltage of each individual cell in sequence, followed by the full voltage of the LiPo battery pack.
+You just plug the little AOK rascal into your balance plug on your LiPo battery after the flight (or drive) and it will show the voltage of each individual cell in sequence, followed by the full voltage of the LiPo battery pack.

 You can see in the photo above I have plugged the little monitor into this particular 5000 mAh 6S pack's JST-XH balance plug in a Bell 206L scale heli that I just finished building to get an idea of flight times to correctly set my flight timer.
 All cells in the pack were showing about 3.74V after this 8 minute flight which again is pretty close to an 80% discharged state.

-by charging the pack on a computerized charger to see how much capacity it takes).
+So I set the timer to 8:00 minutes and it's working great (confirmed by charging the pack on a computerized charger to see how much capacity it takes).
 It should take about 4000 mAh of charge (80% x 5000 mAh).